9 Unexpected Disadvantages of Filing for Divorce First

 Your spouse will be able to make a counterclaim.
 This means they can file their divorce paperwork and request child custody, spousal support, or property division.

-This can lengthen the divorce process and make it more complicated.
+That resistance not only drags out the timeline but can also increase your legal expenses.
 It’s important to be aware of this before you decide to file for divorce first.

 #9.
 Lost the scope of ADR: